HorvathHajnalka/YouDo/README.md

 - **Cross-Platform Compatibility:** Tested and fully functional on Android 13 and 14, providing smooth user experience across devices.

 ## App Demonstrations
 To see YouDo in action, you can find images and videos showcasing the app's operation in the demonstrations folder.
-This resource offers a closer look at the interface and functionality, helping you understand how YouDo can fit into your daily routine.
+This resource offers a closer look at the interface and functionality.

 ## Security Note